 Reference Description i.
 Para 1 b No representation of female member on the board of directors ii.
 Para 5 Company does not have significant policies iii.
 Para 10 and 15 There is no internal audit function in the Company iv.
-Para 18 a Executive directors of the Company are more than one-third of the elected directors V. Para 18 b There is no formal mechanism for the annual evaluation of Board members vi.
-Para 18 c Related party transactions could not be reviewed by the Audit Committee nor approved by the Board vii.
-Para 18 d No orientation program could be arranged for the Directors during the year viii.
-Audit Committee and Human Resource and Remuneration Committee include executive members of the Board ix.
-Para 18 f Code of conduct and related policies are not displayed on the Company's website
+Para 18 b There is no formal mechanism for the annual evaluation of Board members V. Para 18 e Audit Committee and Human Resource and Remuneration Committee include executive members of the Board